 Common Supplements and Stool Color Changes

-Supplements, such as those containing iron or certain herbal extracts, may affect the color of a dog's poop.
+Supplements, such as those containing iron or certain herbal extracts, may affect the color of a dog’s poop.
+Green dog poop may be caused by supplements containing chlorophyll or certain plant extracts.
 Iron supplements can cause the stool to appear darker or even black.
 Other supplements, such as those containing chlorophyll or certain plant extracts, may cause the stool to take on a greenish hue.
-It's important to follow recommended dosages when administering supplements to your dog and consult with your veterinarian if you notice significant changes in stool color.
+It’s important to follow recommended dosages when administering supplements to your dog and consult with your veterinarian if you notice significant changes in stool color.

 Potential Side Effects and Concerns